 Yesterday, I went for a walk around my neighborhood in the 89 degree temperatures and thought to myself– summer is officially here.
 I went to the grocery store and spotted one of my favorite summer foods of all time: cherries.
-I bought a bag and as I popped one off its stem and bit into the sweet juicy flesh, I shouted (not literally) EUREKA, this is the poisonous plant I will blog about this week!
+I bought a bag and as I popped one off its stem, I decided that this is the poisonous plant I will blog about this week.

 Yes, cherries (more precisely, cherry pits) contain a poison.
 Not an esoteric, unimpressive, unimportant type of poison either, we’re talking CYANIDE, or rather, a cyanide-like compound called amygdalin.
 These types of cyanogenic glycosides or cyanogens are found in over 2500 plant species, including apple and pear seeds and in the pits of apricots, peaches, nectarines and plums.
 When cyanogens are ingested, the human body metabolizes them into cyanide.

 Cyanide toxicity resulting from unintentional ingestion of these pits and seeds is extremely rare in the United States.
 Realistically, the pits and seeds are more of a choking hazard than a poisoning risk.
 At least a couple of times a year here at IPC, we get called about a child who has ingested 10-20 cherry pits whole.
 These kids have done just fine and developed no symptoms at all.
 The man, the myth, the legend, Tony Burda is known for eating his daily apple whole, seeds and all (he says the seeds “taste interesting”).
 Intentional large ingestions however, have resulted in toxicity, including a few cases of ingestion of 20-40 chewed apricot pits by adults which resulted in cyanide toxicity but no fatalities.